 Two players sit on the ground facing each other.
 Player A switches the two bones back and forth between his or her hands and eventually makes two fists with a bone in each one.
-The Player B guesses which hand holds the bone with the stripe.
-If the Player B is correct he or she wins one of the Player A's sticks.
-If the Player B is incorrect he or she wins nothing.
+Player B guesses which hand holds the bone without the black stripe.
+If Player B is correct, he or she wins one of Player A's sticks.
+If Player B is incorrect he or she wins nothing.
 Then Player B takes a turn holding the bones and Player A has to guess.
-Players take turns until one of them has won all six.
+Players take turns until one of them has won all six sticks.